Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 3. Select - Choose the file you want to use from the slash command autocomplete list

 That’s all you need to do!
-Your file will be ready to use in your automation steps.
+Your file will be ready to use in your workflow steps.

 Here is an example showing selecting an uploaded file with the slash command (preceeded by another slash command that will extract file contents from a PDF):